 Since 2011 Silvia has also regularly collaborated with Éliane Radigue, becoming one of the main interpreters of her compositional cycle Occam Océan for acoustic instruments and creating numerous works ranging from the violin solo Occam II to chamber music, performing with many of Éliane’s interpreters (whom she calls her knights!) as Deborah Walker, Julia Eckhardt, Carol Robinson, Dafne Vicente Sandoval, Enrico Malatesta, Rhodri Davies, Angharad Davies, Nate Wooley, Louis-Michel Marion, Dominic Lash.
 In 2019 she was commissioned by Sacrum Profanum Festival (PL) the absolute first transmission of a composition by Éliane Radigue to another performer, the illustrious violinist Irvine Arditti.

-The album OCCAM OCÉAN 3 featuring music for string trio, duo and solo will be released in 2020 by SHIIIN label.
+The album OCCAM OCÉAN 3 featuring music for string trio, duo and cello solo was released in 2021 by French label SHIIIN.

 as a composer